Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/item-checkboxes.md

 ---
 # Item CheckBoxes

-`CheckBox` controls can be inserted into item templates to make items checkable, and default actions can be implemented to toggle checked states for double-taps and `Enter` key presses.
+`CheckBox` controls can be inserted into item templates to make items checkable, and default actions can be implemented to toggle checked states for double-taps and <kbd>Enter</kbd> key presses.

 ## Displaying CheckBoxes